uci-plrg/zen-ids/doc/experiments/ACCURACY.md

 #### Building the *Trusted Profile*

-First [configure](https://github.com/uci-plrg/zen-ids/blob/interp-opt/CONFIG.md) Zen IDS in training mode and restart the webserver.
+First [configure](https://github.com/uci-plrg/zen-ids/blob/interp-opt/CONFIG.md) ZenIDS in training mode and restart the webserver.
 The general procedure for building the *trusted profile* is to repeat the following sequence:

 1. Execute some HTTP requests (e.g. from a crawler, or an HTTP replay).
-  * Zen IDS generates a composite profile of the request executions.
+  * ZenIDS generates a composite profile of the request executions.
   * Use utility `select-run -w 1` to find the newly generated profile.
     * The numeric argument indicates the index of the session, in reverse chronological order, where a session is delimited by Apache restart.
 2. Merge the new profile together with previously generated profiles (if any).